About dynamic search ads

-Dynamic search ads provide a streamlined, low-touch way to make sure customers searching on the Microsoft Search Network find your products or services.
+Dynamic Search ads (DSA) provide a streamlined, low-touch way to make sure customers searching on the Microsoft Advertising Network find your products or services.

 Create targeted and relevant ads automatically: New, dynamically-created ads for every search query based on your website content, or specific pages or categories of your website.